175 Years Mozarteum

 The Caliphate's Children

-More and more young people from Austria go to war for the IS and sympathize with the ideology of Terror.
+More and more young people from Austria leave to fight for ISIS and are fascinated by the ideology of terror.
 150 are already in Syria and Iraq, the youngest are barely 16.
 Around 2000 Austrian citizens sympathize with the radical ideas of the Jihadists, most of them are without prospects.

 Conchita - Unstoppable